SysKitTeam/docs-point/docs/governance-and-automation/workspace-review/setup-workspace-review.md

       * By selecting this, the membership step includes a section dedicated to only Inactive Guests, making it easier to complete actions in bulk
       * If this is not selected, you are still able to view and complete actions for Inactive Guests as part of the Review All Members section
     * The **All Members checkbox is automatically selected (16)** as it is a default part of the Membership step and will always be visible in any review where Membership is enabled
-      * If the Membership step is enabled, this checkbox cannot be unselected and All Members are automatically included in the Membership step
+      * If the Membership step is enabled, this checkbox cannot be unselected, and All Members are automatically included in the Membership step
-  * In this step, you can also **add recommendations that help ensure compliance** with the Minimum Number or Owners and Maximum Number of Owners policies assigned to the workspace
+  * In this step, you can also **add recommendations that help ensure compliance** with the Minimum Number of Owners and Maximum Number of Owners policies assigned to the workspace
     * **Not Enough Owners (17)** - reviewers will see a prompt if their workspace has too few owners
     * **Too Many Owners (18)** - reviewers will see a prompt if their workspace has too many owners